...

 Structure of Higher Education in Germany: Bachelor's, Master's, and Ph.D.

-Universities in Germany adhere to the Bologna Process, which organizes higher education into three academic tiers: undergraduate (Bachelor's), graduate (Master's), and doctoral (Ph.D.) programs.
-To gain admission into higher education institutions in Germany, foreign students must either obtain an Abitur degree from local preparatory schools, known as Studienkollegs, or present a certificate/diploma verifying the completion of two courses at a university.
+Universities in Germany conduct studying according to the Bologna System, stipulating division of higher education into three academic stages: undergraduate (Bachelor's), graduate (Master's), and doctoral (Ph.D.) programs.
+To successfully enter German higher education institutions, foreign students must either obtain an Abitur degree from local preparatory schools, known as Studienkollegs, or submit a certificate/diploma, confirming the completion of two courses at a university.

 Bachelor's Degree: The Foundation of Higher Education in Germany

-Undergraduate education serves as the entry-level stage to higher education in Germany.
-Remarkably, undergraduate programs are free for both local and international students.
-These courses typically span 2 years of foundational theoretical studies, followed by 1-2 years of specialized coursework.
-After the initial theoretical program, students must pass an examination to move on to the specialized phase, which includes practical training in the chosen field.
+Undergraduate education is considered as the entry-level stage for obtaining higher education in Germany.
+Undergraduate programs are available for local and foreign students.
+Usually, the duration of these courses is 2 years, stipulating foundational theoretical studies.
+After that, specialized coursework is conducted during 1-2 years.
+When the initial theoretical program is finished, students are required to take an exam, allowing them to move on to the specialized phase, stipulating practical preparation in the chosen field.

 Sam Jones